Jane Eleanor Datcher: Later years and legacy

 After graduating from Cornell, Datcher helped form the Collegiate Alumnae Club (later part of the Colored Women's League), an organization run by Mary Church Terrell as a resource for educated Black women.
 This group met for the first time in Washington D.C. in the summer of 1892 to confer about improving the conditions of black children, women and the urban poor.
 Other notable women in attendance include Anna Julia Cooper, Helen Appo Cook, Ida Bell Wells-Barnett, Charlotte Forten Grimké, Mary Jane Patterson, Evelyn Shaw.
-Although the founders were opposed to segregation, they wanted to open membership to graduates of Howard and other so-called "negro colleges," who were denied membership in the predominately White Association of Collegiate Alumnae.
+Although the founders were opposed to racial segregation, they wanted to open membership to graduates of Howard and other so-called "negro colleges," who were denied membership in the predominately White Association of Collegiate Alumnae.

 Datcher taught chemistry at Dunbar High School until soon before her death in 1934.
 Dunbar was known as the best high school for black students in the area, and parents would bus their students from surrounding towns just to attend the school and receive a better education.
 This school gave Datcher the ability to teach black students at a high academic level, while also earning parity pay with Washington's white school teachers.

-Datcher was originally buried in the old Columbian Harmony Cemetery in Washington, DC, but believed to have been re-interred, with about 37,000 others, in the National Harmony Memorial Park in Prince George's County, Maryland, in 1960.